cnabio/signy/README.md

 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=blue)](https://pkg.go.dev/github.com/cnabio/signy)

 Signy is an experimental tool that implements the CNAB Security specification.
 It implements signing and verifying for CNAB bundles in [the canonical formats (thin and thick bundles)](https://github.com/deislabs/cnab-spec/blob/master/104-bundle-formats.md).
+As an added feature, it also supports pushing (signing) and pulling (verifying) of container images to a registry alongside it's in-toto metadata, which `docker pull` and `docker push` is unable to do.

 ## Notes